berkerol/photo-of-the-day/README.md

 `$ potd -n -d 2019-06-18` | Sets wallpaper as NASA from 2019-06-18
-`$ potd -n -R` | Sets wallpaper as a random NASA photo `$ potd -n -k SOME_API_KEY -d 2019-06-18` | Sets wallpaper as NASA from 2019-06-18 using specified API key `$ potd -N -d 2019-06-06` | Sets wallpaper as National Geographic from 2019-06-06 `$ potd -N -R` | Sets wallpaper as a random National Geographic photo `$ potd -u -r 1920x1200` | Sets wallpaper as Unsplash with 1920x1200 resolution `$ potd -o centered` | Wallpaper centered on desktop
+`$ potd -n -R` | Sets wallpaper as a random NASA photo `$ potd -n -k SOME_API_KEY -d 2019-06-18` | Sets wallpaper as NASA from 2019-06-18 using specified API key `$ potd -n -k SOME_API_KEY -R` | Sets wallpaper as a random NASA photo using specified API key `$ potd -N -d 2019-06-06` | Sets wallpaper as National Geographic from 2019-06-06 `$ potd -N -R` | Sets wallpaper as a random National Geographic photo `$ potd -u -r 1920x1200` | Sets wallpaper as Unsplash with 1920x1200 resolution `$ potd -u -R` | Sets wallpaper as a random Unsplash photo `$ potd -u -r 1920x1200 -R` | Sets wallpaper as a random Unsplash photo with 1920x1200 resolution `$ potd -o centered` | Wallpaper centered on desktop

 ## TODO